mbhall88/NanoVarBench/config/README.md

 - `mode` lists the sequencing modes you want to test - i.e., simplex, duplex
 - `max_indel` the maximum indel length that will be allowed in the truth variants and assessed in the called variants.
 - `truth` parameters related to the generation of the truth set of variants
-  - `mash_distance` The [mash] distance between the reference and donor when generating the truth set.
-The closest distance will be chosen.
-Mash distance approximates the sequence divergence (i.e., 1-ANI).
+  - `ANI` The [ANI] between the reference and donor when generating the truth set.
+The closest ANI will be chosen.
-  - `min_mash_distance` The minimum mash distance between the reference and donor when generating the truth set
+  - `min_ANI` The minimum ANI between the reference and donor when generating the truth set
-  - `max_mash_distance` The maximum mash distance between the reference and donor when generating the truth set
+  - `max_ANI` The maximum ANI between the reference and donor when generating the truth set
   - `max_assemblies` The maximum number of assemblies to download for distance calculation
+  - `max_contamination` The maximum allowed [CheckM contamination][checkm] for the donor genome
+  - `min_completeness` The minimum allowed [CheckM completeness][checkm] for the donor genome
+  - `min_completeness` The minimum allowed completeness percentile of the donor genome, measured against all other RefSeq assemblies for the same species
 - `repeat` the number of times to repeat each variant calling rule.
 This is intended for benchmarking purposes and can be set to 1 for normal use.
 - `callers` see the [callers section](#variant-caller-configuration).
 - `no_indels` a list of `callers` that do not call indels